 Notes

 - Microwaving the jicama fries before baking them is optional.
 But if you don't microwave them first, the fries retain some of their crunch even when baked for a long time.
-I tried both versions, and we all liked the microwaved version better.
+I tried both versions, and my family preferred the microwaved version.

-- You can keep the leftovers in the fridge, in an airtight container, for up to 4 days.
+- You can keep the leftovers in an airtight container in the fridge for up to 4 days.
 Reheat them in the microwave, covered, at 50% power.
-Better yet, re-crisp them in a 350°F oven for about ten minutes or until heated through.
+Better yet, re-crisp them uncovered in a 350°F oven for about ten minutes or until heated through.

 Nutrition per Serving